Shaye: Disbanding

 On October 8, 2007, Tara MacLean announced that she was leaving the trio.

 After MacLean's departure, Stockwood and Doyle announced on their website they would continue making music together as "Shaye".
-In 2009 Shaye's official website was redirected to MySpace where it was announced the band was officially no longer together.
+In 2009, Shaye's official website was redirected to MySpace where it was announced the band was officially no longer together.
 Kim Stockwood and Damhnait Doyle thanked their fans for all of their support.

 Solo careers

 In 2009, Damhnait Doyle, along with Blake Manning, Stuart Cameron and Peter Fusco, formed a new band called The Heartbroken.
 They released their debut album Tonight Tonight in June 2010.
-In September 2016, they released their follow up recording, Storm Clouds.[5]
+In September 2016, they released their follow up recording, Storm Clouds.
 Doyle most recently released her solo album, Liquor Store Flowers in April 2019.

 In March 2011, Stockwood released her fourth studio album Back to the Water.
 It includes performances with fellow Shaye band member Damhnait Doyle, and Newfoundland bands The Once and The Dardanelles.
 The album won the East Coast Music Association Award for traditional recording of the year in 2011.
-CMT aired a TV special about Stockwood, also entitled Back to the Water, in March 2011.
+CMT aired a television special about Stockwood, also entitled Back to the Water, in March 2011.

-On 20 October 2017, Stockwood released an EP featuring Bill King on piano entitled Sometimes The Moon.
+On October 20, 2017, Stockwood released an EP featuring Bill King on piano entitled Sometimes The Moon.
 This project features six cover songs including the title track by her deceased mentor Ron Hynes.

-Tara MacLean's fourth studio album Atlantic Blue was released on 22 May 2017 to project supporters on PledgeMusic on digital, CD and vinyl.
+Tara MacLean's fourth studio album Atlantic Blue was released on May 22, 2017, to project supporters on PledgeMusic on digital, CD, and vinyl.
 As part of the promotion of the project, an EP called Evidence was released on NoiseTrade as a free download (donation optional), which featured a mix of released and previously unreleased tracks.

-Atlantic Blue is a show and an album celebrating of Canadian east coast songwriters and contains covers of songs by Gene MacLellan, Gordie Sampson, Hank Snow, Lennie Gallant, The Rankin Family, Rita MacNeil, Ron Hynes, Sarah McLachlan, Shaye, Stan Rogers and Stompin’ Tom Connors.
+Atlantic Blue is a show and an album celebrating of Canadian east coast songwriters and contains covers of songs by Gene MacLellan, Gordie Sampson, Hank Snow, Lennie Gallant, The Rankin Family, Rita MacNeil, Ron Hynes, Sarah McLachlan, Shaye, Stan Rogers, and Stompin' Tom Connors.